A BGES Civil War Field University Program

 “COMPEL A BATTLE ON OUR OWN GROUND?”: William Rosecrans on the objectives of his Tullahoma advance.

 A “victory not bathed in blood.”
 A campaign with no major battle.
 Only a “campaign of maneuver.”
-You are a real student of the Civil War if you have given serious consideration to this key component of Maj.
+Congratulations, you are a real student of the Civil War if you have given serious consideration to this key component of Maj.
 Gen. William Starke Rosecrans’s command tenure.
-Sadly, if not entirely overlooked, it usually is only briefly reviewed in histories of the war.
-Because of the way it did turn out, it is easy to say that it is only a campaign of maneuver, but as originally conceived the Federal army commander intended and expected much more.
-Henry Halleck’s two “great objects” were still to be achieved.
+Sadly, if not entirely overlooked, it is usually only briefly reviewed in histories of the war.
+Because of the way it did turn out, it is easy to say that it is only a campaign of maneuver.
+But as originally conceived, the Federal army commander intended and expected much more.
+Henry W. Halleck’s two “great objects” were still to be achieved.
 Rosecrans hoped that when he advanced from Murfreesboro, much would be accomplished.
-In this BGES program we’ll examine what Rosecrans hoped would be a campaign that might include not the but rather his planned “Battle for Chattanooga.”
+In this BGES program, we’ll examine what Rosecrans hoped would be a campaign that might include not the but rather his planned “Battle for Chattanooga.”

 Tuesday, August 17, 2021